Mikkybeardless/Game-List-app/README.md

 # Game List App

 ## Description
-This front-end website is built with `React` `tailwind CSS` and an open-source game API.
-The website allows you to discover various games ranging from action to puzzle games
+This front-end website is built with `React` `tailwind CSS` and RAWG video game API.
+The website allows you to discover various games ranging from action to puzzle games.